Pre-launch: we build when the waitlist says go

 Check off what you know

-The path recalculates from your knowledge frontier.
-You never re-read what you've already mastered.
+Click a node to mark it done.
+Completed steps dim; what's left stays lit.
+The path recalculates from your knowledge frontier; you never re-read what you've mastered.

 A real path, generated by our prototype